JyvanXB8V/College-Activities/README.md

 # College-Activities
 # Personal code storage

-<h2>  This place is my personal storage for all of my existing codes </h2>
+<h2>  This place is my personal storage for all of my existing codes in my college activities </h2>

 <p> This storage consists of codes from my college activities and projects. </p>